 Should you choose a legal ceremony in Switzerland, your documents will need to be professionally translated into either German, French, or Italian and submitted to the Swiss Embassy.

-We suggest non-Swiss residents opt for a symbolic ceremony, so couples are free to hold their symbolic wedding in any location and save a few months of paperwork.
+I suggest non-Swiss residents opt for a symbolic ceremony, so couples are free to hold their symbolic wedding in any location and save a few months of paperwork.

 Civil Weddings in France